osmanbaskaya/osmanbaskaya.github.io/_posts/2017-10-08-The-Recursive-Mind.markdown

 layout: post
 comments: true
 title: "Book Summary | The Recursive Mind: The Origins of Human Language, Thought, and Civilization"
 excerpt: "I am interested in language and its evolution.
 Recently, I read a book related with the story of our language.
 I don't know you but I am not so good to recall things from the books.
-Here is my notes from the book.
+Here is my notes from the book."
 date: 2017-10-08 22:14
 ---